 Located minutes from I-75, this pet cemetery dedicated entirely to horses is a fun roadside stop for those who need to stretch their legs on a road trip.

-Lexington, Kentucky is known as horse country.
-You can drive past beautiful horse farms, visit The Kentucky Horse Park which is known around the world, and explore one of the only pet cemeteries in existence dedicated entirely to horses.
+You can plan a visit The Kentucky Horse Park which is known around the world and explore one of the only pet cemeteries in existence dedicated entirely to horses.

 Don’t miss——-> Things to do in Alabama: Coon Dog Cemetery

 A Pet Cemetery for Horses?
 You Bet.

 This is one animal cemetery that you won’t want to miss.

 Especially if you’re traveling along I-75 through Lexington, Kentucky.

 This unique roadside stop is located just a few minutes off the interstate and though it does require a short walk to reach it, you’ll be back on the road before you know it!

 The Big Bone Lick State Park is a fun stop as well.
 I mean, with a name like Bone Lick, you have to stop and see what it’s about right?

 The horse cemetery was originally located where the parking lot for the big box store of Walmart is currently found.